-Library Tier Tier information Alton Library 2 Tier Two libraries are found in medium sized towns and are Bordon Library 2 open on five days each week.
+Library Tier Tier information Alton Library 2 Tier Two libraries are found in medium sized towns and are Bordon Library 2 open on four or five days each week.
 They have a catchment of 30,000 to 55,000 people.

 Liphook Library 3 Tier Three libraries are located in smaller towns and villages and are open fewer days each week.
-Typically, they are small spaces (when compared to Tier One or Tier Two libraries) in a community building often with partners co-located.
-Tier Three libraries have a catchment population of 10,000 - 25,000 people.
+Typically, they are small spaces (when compared to Tier One or Tier Two libraries) sometimes co located in community buildings.
+Tier Three libraries have a catchment population of 10,000 - 25,000 libraries have a catchment population of 10,000 - 25,000 people.

 - 12.2 The consultation document did not identify any specific pressures on services at the remaining libraries, and liaison with Hampshire County Council has not identified any projects that would be needed to support additional growth in these areas. - 12.3 Despite the loss of Horndean, Hampshire County Council considers there to be adequate service in East Hampshire District. - 12.4 Whilst there are 3 purpose-built libraries operated by Hampshire County Council in the district, there are also community libraries in Grayshott and Horndean.
-The garden room at Merchistoun Hall in Horndean has been converted to create the new library space, which opened in 2021.
+Since 2021, the garden room at Merchistoun Hall in Horndean has used as a library space. - 12.5 The Bordon Men's Shed meet once a month in Bordon Library.
+The Bordon Men's Shed is moving to a new site behind the Phoenix theatre.